-There are a wide range of Co-op job opportunities to choose from, not only on Vancouver Island, but elsewhere in Canada and internationally.
-The Co-op staff and program instructors work closely with students to determine how the work term can best fit each student's individual interests and career goals.
+A wide range of Co-op job opportunities are available to choose from, not only on Vancouver Island, but elsewhere in Canada and internationally.
+Co-op staff and program instructors work closely with students to determine how the work terms can best fit each student's individual interests and career goals.